2011 Turkish football match-fixing scandal

-The 2011 Turkish Sports corruption scandal was an investigation about match fixing, incentive premium, bribery, establishing a criminal organization, organized crime and intimidation in Turkey's top two association football divisions, the Süper Lig and First League.
+The 2011 Turkish sports corruption scandal was an investigation about match fixing, incentive premium, bribery, establishing a criminal organization, organized crime and intimidation in Turkey's top two association football divisions, the Süper Lig and First League.

 On 2 July 2012, a Turkish special-authorized state court sentenced many people to various prison sentences.
 However, on 6 March 2014, special-authorized courts were abolished in Turkey.
 On 23 June 2014, an earlier retrial demand was accepted.
 The retrial process started on 15 January 2015.
 After the retrial process, people who were charged were cleared of all charges pending the Supreme Court's approval.

 On 9 October 2015, the courts acquitted all the people who were charged at the beginning of the investigation, pending the Supreme Court's approval.
 Fenerbahçe declared that after the Supreme Court's approval, they would take every action to be compensated from all of the damages that has been done to the club by this investigation and previous court rulings.
-Being one of the clubs which were acquitted of the accusations, Fenerbahçe demand €135 million from UEFA and TFF in the context of a claim for damages.
+Being one of the clubs which were acquitted of the accusations, Fenerbahçe demanded €135 million from UEFA and TFF in the context of a claim for damages.

-On 6 November 2020, the Turkish court declared all suspects innocent, including former Fenerbahce President Aziz Yildirim.
-The trial was held in the Istanbul 13th Heavy Penal Court after the appeals court overturned another acquittal verdict in January by a lower court for all the suspects including Yildirim.
-During the trial, 19 suspects, including ex-Fenerbahce executives Yildirim, Eksioglu, Sekip Mosturoglu and Alaattin Yildirim, Sivasspor chair Mecnun Otyakmaz and former Eskisehirspor manager Bulent Uygun, as well as former football players Gokcek Vederson, Ibrahim Akin, Mehmet Yildiz and Korcan Celikay, were declared innocent due to the lack of evidence.
+On 6 November 2020, the Turkish court declared all suspects innocent, including former Fenerbahçe President Aziz Yıldırım.
+The trial was held in the Istanbul 13th Heavy Penal Court after the appeals court overturned another acquittal verdict in January by a lower court for all the suspects including Yıldırım.
+During the trial, 19 suspects, including ex-Fenerbahçe executives Yıldırım, İlhan Ekşioğlu, Şekip Mosturoğlu and Alaattin Yıldırım, Sivasspor chair Mecnun Otyakmaz and former Eskişehirspor manager Bülent Uygun, as well as former football players Gökçek Vederson, İbrahim Akın, Mehmet Yıldız and Korcan Çelikay, were declared innocent due to the lack of evidence.